arjungandhi/arjungandhi.com/content/projects/internets/google-photos-hurts-me.md

 Oh what the fuck its a public link sharing album why the hell do I need OAuth?

 Okay fuck fuck uhhhh. github... yeah yeah... everyone has a github! there's no way there's not some nerd that wrote a npm package or something that just does this perfectly no questions asked.

 Ah. shit is that PHP.
 Who even uses that anymore.
+(And it doesn't do videos)

 # arjun starts reverse engineering googles shit.